vikchupak/Kubernetes/components/index.md

     - External can be accessed from external sources (http://<**node-ip**>:<**node-port-that-maps-on-service-port**>)
     - Internal is NOT accessible/visible for external sources

 - **Ingress** (Cluster gateway?)
+[Route traffic to into cluster]
   - Provides HTTP and HTTPS access to services within a cluster, acting as an entry point for external traffic to reach internal Services.
   - Allows you to define rules for routing requests based on hostnames, paths, and ports.
   - Supports SSL/TLS enabling secure HTTPS connections
   - **Ingress Controller**.
 An application responsible for implementing Ingress rules, usually deployed as a Pod in the cluster.
 Popular Ingress Controllers include **NGINX**, Traefik, HAProxy, and cloud provider-specific controllers.

 - **ConfigMap**.
-External configuration of your application connected to a Pod/Deployment(so pod gets the data).
+[External configuration] of your application connected to a Pod/Deployment(so pod gets the data).
 An API object used to store **non-confidential** data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume. https://kubernetes.io/docs/concepts/configuration/configmap/
   - Some env vars can be **hardcoded to container IMANGE**.
 Example below.
     ```Dockerfile
     # Start with a base image